 “Our main business is not to see what lies dimly at a distance, but to do what lies clearly at hand.”
 Thomas Carlyle

 Some got the same problem too as we sometimes have this habit of always overthinking the future.
-We always, or may sometimes make up scenarios that may happen, if we choose one from our list of paths or decisions.
-He simply emphasized t
+We always, or may sometimes make up scenarios that may happen, and that’s not helping you or the people around you.
+Osier simply emphasized to

 - shut close the past

 He didn’t mean for us to completely forget the past, nor to completely not to think about tomorrow.
 He meant to say that the best possible to prepare for the future is by doing our work today.
 The reason why you have today is because of what you’ve done in the past.
 And to control what becomes tomorrow depends on what you are going to do today.